-At 1:10pm, three of us (guide included) started the trek to Kwaamen aka Kwame Falls, passing a few cook shops, bars, and houses before the asphalt made way for a dirt road.
-After maybe 15 minutes of walking, the dirt road ended and revealed paths seemingly only fit for footmobiles.
-The foliage got thicker, and though there was a lot of shade, it was anything but cool.
+Starting the trek to Kwame aka Kwaamen Falls includes passing a few cook shops, bars, and houses within the community before the asphalt makes way for a dirt road.
+After maybe 15 minutes of walking, the dirt road ends and reveals paths seemingly only fit for footmobiles.
+The foliage gets thicker, and though there was a lot of shade, it can be anything but cool.
 Me, being someone who nuh know how fi act in humidity, had to expose my abdomen as my way of tolerating the condition better.

-On reaching a rocky black sand beach, a resident seemed to be building a fire by the sea.
-After jumping over a stream, I thought at this point, “Surely we are almost there”… NERP!
-Maybe another half hour before we’d reach our destination.
-Continuing through some narrow paths, transitioning between bright sunshine and completely shaded regions, and negotiating big river stones became more frequent features of the trail.
+Continuing through some narrow paths while transitioning between bright sunshine and completely shaded regions, and negotiating big river stones become more frequent features of the trail.
 Our guide, Sochi, eventually turned to us and said, “Your shoes will get wet”, before approaching an ankle-deep river.
-We walked through and crossed different points of the river six times to connect the path to the waterfall.
+You’ll walk through and cross different points of the river 6 times to connect the path to Kwame Falls.

-After the final cross, I could vaguely hear the falls in the distance and soon saw the magnificent beauty beyond the trees and shrubbery.
-Relief covered my naturally-lazy body as the path ended, but I quickly realized the waterfall in the distance… was still in the distance; we now had to walk along the side of the path to actually get to the waterfall.
+After the final cross, you can vaguely hear the falls in the distance and soon see the magnificent beauty beyond the trees and shrubbery.
+Relief covered my naturally-lazy body as the path ended, but I quickly realized the waterfall in the distance… was still in the distance.
+You now have to walk along the side of a hill to actually get to the waterfall.
 The trees were my best friends at this point, as I held onto them to pull myself up and add security while traversing the muddy surface.